The gag response: Cats do it, why don’t we?

 Ever so often, my cat eats some bug or moth, and later she gags, retches and throws up the disagreeable food along with some yellowish and white foamy mucous and saliva.
 Sometimes she eats some grass, and later she gags, retches, and vomits the grass along with some hair.

-My cat lets her whole body become this gag response.
-She really gets into the gagging and retching.
-The gag response means the opening wide of the upper palate and retching.
-Retching means a strong involuntary effort to vomit.
-Since she has no ego, she doesn’t care what she looks like while she is gagging, retching, and then vomiting up some disagreeable food or hairball along with fluid and mucous from her stomach and esophagus.
-She really gets into it and lets her body rhythmically convulse as it back flushes and purges fluid and mucous, and whatever else is in there, from her stomach and upper GI tract.
+My cat lets her whole body surrender to this ritual of gagging and retching.
+The gag response means the opening wide of the upper palate, and retching means strong involuntary contractions to induce vomiting.
+Since my cat has no ego, she doesn’t care what she looks like while she is gagging, retching, and then vomiting up some disagreeable food or hairball along with fluid and mucous from her stomach and esophagus.
+She really gets into it, and lets her body rhythmically convulse as it back flushes and purges fluid and mucous, and whatever else is in there, from her stomach and upper GI tract.
 Apparently I am not the only one who has noticed cats gagging and retching.
 Look on YouTube and you will see plenty of videos of this common phenomenon.

 Why am I thinking of my cat throwing up and the gag response right now?

 Because yesterday, I ate something at a restaurant that made me sick.
 To top it off, I had a half a glass of red wine with sulfites.
 At this point in my embodied journey on planet Earth, as I continue to clean up my act, I am highly allergic to sulfites (as well as nitrites and MSG).
-The cleaner my gut, liver and kidneys get through my regular detoxing, the more intolerant my body becomes of toxic chemicals like that.
-Every few years I test this reality, and get the same results.
-And so last night, I became my cat— hanging on the golden toilet throne, gagging, retching, and vomiting until I felt I had purged my upper GI tract all the way down to the mucosal lining.
+The cleaner my gut, liver and kidneys get through my regular detoxing, the more intolerant my body becomes of toxic chemicals.
+Every few years, I test this reality, and get the same results.
+And so last night, I became my cat—hanging on the toilet, gagging, retching, and vomiting until I felt I had purged my upper GI tract all the way down to the mucosal lining.
 ICH!

 Though a headache lingered for hours to remind me that I am allergic to red wine with sulfites, after gagging and throwing up the offensive food and wine, I felt immensely better.
 I went from feeling poisoned to feeling clean again.
 From pain to discomfort, and then to comfort once again.
 I came back to balance.
 After drinking coconut water all day and making a pot of potassium-rich vegetable broth, I restored balance to my GI tract by cooking a pot of gut-soothing Ayurvedic kitchari for dinner (mung bean, rice, root veggies and dark leafy greens in a stew served with ghee, golden raisins, sautéed cashews and of course a delightful combination of anti-inflammatory and digestive spices).
 Within 24 hours, I returned to feeling my old self again, with energy FOR LIFE.
 And with a fresh understanding of how powerful the gag response is, why we have it built into our autonomic nervous system, and what its function is.